sebastianspicker/otherlight/docs/physics/orbits.md

 Runtime note:

-- These Kepler elements drive both the default interactive browser runtime and the stricter `scientific-browser` validation/runtime path.
+- These Kepler elements drive both the default interactive browser runtime and the stricter `scientific-browser` validation profile.
+Both are V4 educational Kepler previews; neither is the V5 scientific backend contract.
 - The difference is not the orbital parametrization itself but the surrounding runtime contract, diagnostics, and feature gating applied after the orbital state is built.

 Related code: